radudobrinescu/eks-workshop/content/010_introduction/_index.md

 This chapter will introduce you to the basic workings of Kubernetes, laying the foundation for the hands-on portion of the workshop.

-Specifically, we will walk you through the following topics:

-{{% children showhidden="false" %}}